U.S. pigs out on bacon, ribs as trade wars cut chicken demand

 Pork prices have fallen as retaliatory duties of 62 percent in China and up to 20 percent in Mexico have curtailed U.S. exports to those countries.

-Kraft Heinz Co (KHC.O), which owns the Oscar Mayer brand, has cut prices for bacon after pork belly prices declined. nL2N1XC22R]
+Kraft Heinz Co (KHC.O), which owns the Oscar Mayer brand, has cut prices for bacon after pork belly prices declined.

 Ahold Delhaize’s (AD.AS) Food Lion and Stop & Shop grocery stores have offered deals and launched marketing campaigns for pork, said Jarrod Sutton, a vice president for the National Pork Board, a trade group.